 Day 2 Evening

 After you’re finished at the Sixth Floor Museum, take a self-guided tour around the downtown area.

 You’ll come across cowboy and cattle statues in Pioneer Plaza, as well as the Dallas Police Memorial and buildings in the Government District.

 For dinner, have some more barbecue at Dickey’s Barbecue Pit, or opt for Japanese cuisine at Sushiya.
-There are also Tex-Mex, Italian, and even Irish pub option in the area.
+There are also Tex-Mex, Italian, and even Irish pub options in the area.

 This evening’s activity is one of the best views in all of Dallas, Reunion Tower (300 Reunion Blvd E Dallas), and you can walk there assuming you’ve stayed in the area after finishing at the Sixth Floor Museum.

 Standing 470 feet tall, Reunion Tower and its 360-degree observation deck is a fantastic place to see the Dallas skyline, get some couple or family photos, and learn more about Dallas’s landscape and the tower’s engineering.